-Source: EU Member States, Montenegro and Serbia - Eurostat segment $trng\lfse\01$ ; German sub-regions - Eurostat segment $trng\lfse\04$ .
-Notes: Indices are estimated as (a) LLL share in 2019 relative to LLL share in 2011 (index 2011-2019); (b) LLL share in 2020 relative to LLL share in 2019 (index 2019-2020) with both indices estimated separately for men and women.
+Source: EU Member States, Montenegro and Serbia - Eurostat segment $trng_lfse_01$; German sub-regions - Eurostat segment $trng_lfse_04$.

+Notes: Indices are estimated as (a) LLL share in 2019 relative to LLL share in 2011 (index 2011-2019); (b) LLL share in 2021 relative to LLL share in 2019 (index 2019-2021) with both indices estimated separately for men and women.

-Figure 4.11: The LLL - the share of individuals participating in education and training from 2011 to 2020 by age groups across countries for selected years
+Figure 4.11: The LLL - the share of individuals participating in education and training from 2011 to 2021 by age groups across countries for selected years

-Source: EU Member States, Montenegro and Serbia - Eurostat segment $trng\lfse\01.$
+Source: EU Member States, Montenegro and Serbia - Eurostat segment $trng_lfse_01$.

 According to the Council Resolution on a strategic framework for European cooperation in education and training towards the European Education Area and beyond (2021-2030), by 2025, at least 47% of adults between the ages of 25 and 64 should have participated in learning within the preceding 12 months.
 However, available data refer to the LLL activities during the past four weeks.
-Therefore, the data can be only compared to the 15% target set in the European Cooperation in Education and Training (ET) 2020.
-Figure 4.9 discloses the shares of the adult population participating in LLL activities and changes in the LLL shares between 2011 and 2019 as well as 2019 and 2020.
-The results suggested that by 2020, all countries in the region lagged behind the objective of 15%, which was supposed to be achieved by 2020.
+Therefore, the data can be only compared to the 15% target set in the European Cooperation in Education and Training (ET) 202030.
+Figure 4.9 discloses the shares of the adult population participating in LLL activities and changes in the LLL shares between 2011 and 2019 as well as 2019 and 2021.
+The results suggested that by 2021, two Danube Region countries - Austria and Slovakia - achieved the target level, whereas other countries in the region lagged behind the objective of 15% in 2021, although the goal was supposed to be achieved by 2020.
 In the Danube Region, the average share of adults undertaking LLL activities was around 6%, whereas the EU-27 average fluctuated between 8% and 10% during the sample period.
 Austria, Czechia and Slovakia had the highest LLL shares at the beginning of the observation period; however, they declined from 12% to 6% in Czechia and from 16% to 8% in Slovakia between 2011 and 2020.
-Hungary, on the contrary, revealed a massive increase in LLL (from 3% in 2011) to 6% in 2019), whereas Bulgaria and Serbia experienced moderate growth in LLL.
+Hungary, on the contrary, revealed a massive increase in LLL (from 3% in 2011 to 6\% in 2019), whereas Bulgaria and Serbia experienced moderate growth in LLL.
 The remaining countries of the Danube Region revealed rather minor changes.